Function input and output

 Input example

-Anchor link to section titled "Input example"The following example shows an input that retrieves a customer's email along with the payment methods:
+Anchor link to section titled "Input example"The following example shows an input that retrieves a customer's email:

 If a function discounts an order by $50.00, then it could return the following output: